Multi-Winner Voting with Approval Preferences: Apportionment

-\begin{apportionmentrule}[Largest remainder method, LRM\footnote{The largest remainder method is also known as Hamilton method, as it was proposed in the U.S.\ by Alexander Hamilton (1755--1804).
-His proposal was abandoned in favor of Jefferson's method \cite{BaYo82a}.}] The largest remainder method first assigns to each party $\left\lfloor k \cdot \frac{n_i}{n} \right\rfloor$ seats---this way at least $k-p+1$ seats are assigned.
+\begin{apportionmentrule}[Largest remainder method, LRM\footnote{The largest remainder method is also known as the Hamilton method, as it was proposed in the U.S.\ by Alexander Hamilton (1755--1804).
+His proposal was abandoned in favour of Jefferson's method \cite{BaYo82a}.}] The largest remainder method first assigns to each party $\left\lfloor k \cdot \frac{n_i}{n} \right\rfloor$ seats---this way at least $k-p+1$ seats are assigned.
 Second, it assigns the remaining $r < p$ seats to the $r$ parties with the largest remainders $ k \cdot \frac{n_i}{n} - \left\lfloor k \cdot \frac{n_i}{n} \right\rfloor$, assigning each party at most one seat. \end{apportionmentrule}

 \begin{example} Consider a party-list representation of the profile from \Cref{ex:proportionality}.
 We have five parties, $A$, $B$, $C$, $D$, and $E$, each getting, respectively, 60, 20, 10, 8, and 2 votes; the committee size is $k = 10$.
-The computation of the D'Hondt method can be represented through the following left table:
+The computation of the D'Hondt method can be followed in the left table below:

 \endminipage \minipage{0.45\textwidth}